athularr/MLZC_Midterm_Project/README.md

 The project compares the performance of logistic regression, decision tree, random forest & XGBoost models upon parameter tuning in order to select the best model for the dataset.

-The predictions can be made by running engine_predict_test.py file.

 The model has been deployed using flask during production and waitress for deployment.

 The same has been containarized using docker.